powsybl/powsybl.github.io/docs/iidm/model/index.md

 ---

 The [Network](network.md) modeling is made of two main objects: substations and lines.
-A substation can have several voltage levels and line can be of several types (AC lines, DC lines and AC lines shared between two countries).
+A substation can have several voltage levels and a line can be of several types (AC lines, DC lines and AC lines shared between two countries).

 - [Line](line.md)